- Where can I park on campus?

 Student parking permits are valid through the semester they were purchased.

 NOVA does not permit overnight parking at any of its campuses.
 If your vehicle needs to be left overnight for College business or due to an emergency please complete the Overnight Parking form and email it to Policedispatch@nvcc.edu.
 If you don’t have a valid NOVA Parking Permit, you can send an email to email@example.com to request an Overnight Parking Pass.

 Student hangtags are transferrable and may be registered for up to two vehicles.
 Individuals who regularly drive more than two vehicles to campus may purchase an additional parking permit or park in visitor designated parking areas.
 Permit holders are eligible to receive two temporary hangtags per semester, each valid for up to two weeks, to use on alternate vehicles throughout the semester.

-Student and faculty/staff hangtags must be displayed from the rearview mirror or on the dashboard with the front side fully visible showing the barcode and permit number.
+Student and faculty/staff hangtags must be displayed from the rearview mirror or on the dashboard with the front side fully visible showing the permit number.

 Vehicles parked in student "B" permit lots must have a valid permit displayed until 4 p.m.
 Monday through Friday.
 Vehicles parked in faculty and staff "A" permit lots must have a valid “A” permit displayed at all times.

 At the beginning of every semester, the College has a grace period for parking.
 Students may park in the "B" lots for free until enforcement begins.
-See campus signage or the schedule of classes for exact enforcement dates.
+See campus signage or the Important Dates section on the Parking website home page for exact enforcement dates.
 Vehicles may park without a student permit after 4 p.m.
-Monday through Friday and any time on weekends in student "B" lots only.
+Monday through Friday and anytime on weekends in student "B" lots only.